 3. Attending an Opera or a Ballet together

-5. Reading from your Favourite book or reciting your favourite piece of poetry
+5. Reading from your favourite book or reciting your favourite poem